syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 ### Create a simple tab view

 This section explains how to create a tab view and configure it.
 The control can be configured entirely in C# code or by using XAML markup.
-This is how the final output will look like on iOS, Android devices.
+The following screenshot illustrates the output of tab view on iOS and Android devices.

 ![](images/Getting-Started/xamarin_forms_tabview.png)